 The Ungerboeck API communicates using the HTTPS protocol.
 Any requests coming from HTTP are not serviced.

-Data Limits / Data Rates
+Data Limits and Data Rates

 The Ungerboeck API is a JSON API.
 You must supply a "Content-Type: application/json" header in PUT and POST requests.
 You must set an "Accept: application/json" header on all requests.
 You may get a text/plain response in case of an error like a bad request.
-You should treat this as an error you need to fix.
+You should treat this as an error you need to resolve.

 Time stamps are formatted as ISO 8601 strings.
 Example: 2015-04-16T09:14:57.